- Toddler 5 Things That Happen To Your Children When You Shout At Them

 Many of us have encountered athletic kids while we were growing up.
 These are the kids who were always ready to engage in physical activities and were involved in one or two (or more!) sports.
 If you're one of them growing up, your child is probably also like you – always active and enthusiastic to try any kind of sports.
 But even if you weren't, there’s no reason why you cannot help your child become one.

-Looking for a sports activity this summer for your child?
+Looking for summer classes for your child this 2018?
 Click here.

 The physical and health benefits of sports activities are unquestionable, but these are not the only perks.
 Encouraging your child to take up a sport or to engage in organized physical activities can put him ahead of his peers in more ways than one.
 Here are a few of the advantages:

 1. He has a lower risk for obesity.

 The number of kids who are overweight or obese has increased over the years.
 Spending a lot of time doing physical activities can lessen the chance that your child will be overweight or will suffer from obesity.
 A study suggests that children who exercise are more likely to be as active as adults.